 When talking about “Real faith” sometimes we’re given a picture of man who offered to take people over chasm in a wheelbarrow on a tightrope and asked for volunteers.
 This analogy is used to explain a supposed difference between “belief” and “trust.”
 Do you just believe that Jesus is the Son of God, or did you really trust Him?
 Are you willing to actually get in the wheelbarrow?

 Many modern teachers, especially calvinists, are redefining faith.
 They saying that real faith is not just “mentally assenting to a list of facts” but really “committing yourself fully”.
+Or make a distinction between so called “head” and “heart” faith.
 In this redefinition, they subtly replace the definition of faith with works.

 When we came to believe, we were persuaded by the Holy Spirit from the Word that the message concerning the death of Jesus for our sins and His resurrection is true.
 John makes it clear all through his gospel and epistles that He that believes that Jesus is the Son of God is born of God.
 By this he isn’t using a “tricky” defintion of faith that actually means something more (commitment or entire surrender).
 He simply means “believing”.